SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Wright State University School of Professional Psychology discussed experiences with diversity and how they were managed.
+Students said the most interesting question asked at Wright State University School of Professional Psychology discussed scenarios where diversity played a direct role and how they were handled.

 What was the most difficult question?

-Students said most difficult question asked at Wright State University School of Professional Psychology discussed Piaget and his theories.
+Students said most difficult question asked at Wright State University School of Professional Psychology discussed theories related to Piaget and his work.

 How long was the interview?